Associahedra via spines: Spines and existing work

 Generalizing the construction of C.~Hohlweg and C.~Lange~\cite{HohlwegLange}, V.~Pilaud defines the signed nested complex of a signed tree~$T$ and constructs a signed tree associahedron realizing this simplicial complex~\cite{Pilaud}.
 The main tool of this construction is the definition of the spine of a nested collection of signed tubes of~$T$, which is based on the spines introduced and developed in this paper.

 Graph associahedra are graphical examples of nestohedra, which were studied in particular in~\cite{Postnikov, Zelevinsky}.
-In turn, nestohedra appear in the work of A.~Postnikov~\cite{Postnikov} as specific examples of generalized permutahedra, obtained from the classical permutahedron by gliding certain facets.
+In turn, nestohedra appear in the work of A.~Postnikov~\cite{Postnikov} as specific examples of generalized permutahedra, obtained from the permutahedron~$\Perm$ by gliding certain facets.
 Further properties of generalized permutahedra, in particular their relations with the braid arrangement, their normal fans, and their face vectors, were later studied in detail by A.~Postnikov, V.~Reiner and L.~Williams~\cite{PostnikovReinerWilliams}.
 Slightly extending the arguments in Postnikov's proof, the authors observed that it sometimes suffices to glide some facets to infinity without changing the other facets.
 This observation provides one more evidence that the construction of C.~Hohlweg and C.~Lange~\cite{HohlwegLange} might be extended to signed versions of nestohedra.
-This question will be investigated in~\cite{CukicLangePilaud}.
+We refer to \cite{Pilaud-removahedra} for further details.

 \paragraph{Generalized associahedra and cluster algebras} Generalized associahedra are polytopal realizations of finite type cluster complexes, which arise from the rich combinatorial theory of cluster algebras initiated by S.~Fomin and A.~Zelevinsky in~\cite{FominZelevinsky-clusterAlgebrasI, FominZelevinsky-clusterAlgebrasII}.
 Finite type cluster algebras are classified by the Cartan-Killing classification for finite crystallographic root systems.
-For example, the classical associahedra realize the cluster complexes of type~$A$.
+For example, the associahedra~$\Asso$ realize the cluster complexes of type~$A$.

 The first polytopal realizations of generalized associahedra were constructed by F.~Chapoton, S.~Fomin and A.~Zelevinsky in~\cite{ChapotonFominZelevinsky}.
 Extending the construction of~\cite{HohlwegLange}, C.~Hohlweg, C.~Lange and H.~Thomas~\cite{HohlwegLangeThomas} obtained various polytopal realizations, based on geometric and combinatorial properties of Cambrian fans presented below.
 These realizations are obtained by gliding to infinity certain facets of the Coxeter permutahedron, which is defined as the convex hull of a generic point under the action of the underlying finite Coxeter group.
 Generalizing the approach of~\cite{ChapotonFominZelevinsky}, S.~Stella~\cite{Stella} recovered these realizations of~\cite{HohlwegLangeThomas} and made precise connections between the geometric properties of these generalized associahedra and the algebraic and combinatorial properties of the corresponding cluster algebras.
 In their recent preprint~\cite{IgusaOstroff}, K.~Igusa and J.~Ostroff study ``mixed cobinary trees'', which are precisely the spines of the triangulations of~$\ver{P}$.
 They use these trees to revisit type~$A$ cluster mutation process and its connection to quiver representation theory.